 This dataset comprises 39 hydrographic data profiles, collected by a conductivity-temperature-depth (CTD) sensor package, during December 1997 - January 1998 from stations on the continental shelf and slope off NW Portugal and Spain.
 A complete list of all data parameters are described by the SeaDataNet Parameter Discovery Vocabulary (PDV) keywords assigned in this metadata record.
 The data were collected by the Proudman Oceanographic Laboratory as part of the Ocean Margin Exchange (OMEX) II project.

-This dataset comprises hydrographic data profiles, collected by a conductivity-temperature-depth (CTD) sensor package, during June 1997.
-It incorporates two CTD sections across the western edge of the Norwegian Trench between the Shetlands and Norway.
-The data were collected by the Fisheries Research Services Aberdeen Marine Laboratory.
+This dataset comprises hydrographic data profiles, collected by a conductivity-temperature-depth (CTD) sensor package, during January - February 1997.
+It incorporates CTD sections east of the Orkneys, between 57 and 58.5N and 3W and 0E, including the JONSIS section.
+The data were collected by the Scottish Office Agriculture Environment and Fisheries Department Aberdeen Marine Laboratory.

 This dataset comprises hydrographic data profiles, collected by a conductivity-temperature-depth (CTD) sensor package, during March 1997.
 It incorporates three standard sections.
 The Joint North Sea Information System (JONSIS) section extending eastwards from the Orkneys and the Fair Isle-Munchen and Nolso Flugga sections across the Faroe-Shetland Channel.
 The data were collected by the Scottish Office Agriculture Environment and Fisheries Department Aberdeen Marine Laboratory.